venus-uni-dev/venus-university/README.md

 ## What this repository is

 This is a read-only snapshot mirror of the private development repository.
-Every push to the private repository's `main` branch becomes one squashed commit here, and each commit message carries a `Source-Commit:` trailer naming the private commit it came from.
-There are no other branches, and history here is never rewritten.
+Every push to the private repository's `main` branch becomes one squashed commit here.

-Pull requests are not accepted — sole authorship of the private repository is kept so its licence can change later without needing every contributor's consent.
-Issues are welcome.
+Not accepting PRs or issues at the moment, if you have problems send them to the channels on the itch.io page.

-## What is missing and why
+## What's missing

 These folders are excluded from the mirror and do not exist here:

-- `assets/bg`, `assets/bg_thumbs` — the shipped backgrounds and their thumbnails.
+- `assets/bg`, `assets/bg_thumbs` — shipped backgrounds/thumbs
-- `assets/characters` — the shipped cast's art, part of which is adult imagery that GitHub does not host.
+- `assets/characters` — character sprites since some of them contain NSFW imagery (breaches github's rules)
-- `assets/sound` — the shipped music and sound effects, whose redistribution rights outside the original release are unverified.
+- `assets/sound` — music/sfx that I don't have permission to redistribute
 - `assets/pose/skeletons` — the openpose skeleton images ComfyUI renders against.
-- `build/itch-page` — marketing screenshots and captures for the store page.
+Please note that image gen will fail without these
 - `.github/` — the private repository's CI configuration.

-Together the excluded art and audio come to about 2 GB, far more than a source repository should carry.

-Kept from `assets/`: `assets/quickstart.json`, `assets/workflows/*.json` (the ComfyUI API-format graphs the app runs), `assets/pose/pose.json` (the pose manifest, without the skeleton images), and the PNGs at the assets root (logos, the map).

 ## Quirks of running from this repository